 To reach Panaji you will need to cover a total distance of about 1,861, 571, 2,283, 646 km from Indian cities like Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Here are the details on how you can reach here by the following means of public transport.

-By Train.
-If planning to travel by train then you can consider deboarding at Madgaon, Vasco Da Gama, Karmali railway stations as per your convenience.
+If planning to travel by train then you can consider deboarding at Madgaon, Vasco Da Gama, Karmali railway stations at your convenience.
 All of these stations have fairly good connectivity with other Indian cities.
 After deboarding at one of the stations, book a taxi to reach your destination.

 By Road.
 Goa also has been well-connected with other Indian cities via a motorable network of highways and roads.
 You can book state-run buses or private buses to reach here.
 Otherwise, you can also book a taxi or take your own vehicle here.